fixedtire/shell_cheatsheets/README.md

 You can also cherry-pick depending to your needs :cherries:

-For example: You dont need the react sheet cheat, delete the following lines:
+For example: If you dont want the react sheet cheat, delete the following lines:

 ```
 # React Cheat-Sheet